Community

 These stories have included acclaimed books, artwork, and plays that people have made about their families.
 They have included practical sacrifices that people have made to try to put their families in a better position.
 And they’ve also included the incredible things local families have created together, from delicious food to successful businesses to catchy pieces of language to programs keeping languages alive.

-We’ve collected a bunch of them together, and this Family Day we hope you’ll be interested in reading a few.
+We’ve collected a bunch of them together, we hope you’ll be interested in reading a few.

 “You never feel lonely”: How one family keeps their culture close to home